 9. What is one skill you’d like to learn or improve in 2021?

 It would be great to become more proficient in video producing and editing.
-While I have quite a few videos on YouTube, they’re all pretty amateurish.
+While I have quite a few videos on my K9sOverCoffeee YouTube Channel, they’re all pretty amateurish.

 I suppose I’ll start with getting a tripod for my iPhone, lol!

 10. If you could ask the pet blogging community for help with one challenge you’re having with your blog, what would it be?

 It would be great to find a Mastermind group within the pet blogging community!
 Is anyone up for that or can recommend a Mastermind group that already exists?

 I personally find the lack of belonging to a group of like minded bloggers to be most challenging.

 Wouldn’t it be great to have someone to hold yourself accountable for implementing your ideas and reaching your goals?